-On 18 September, 2008 the first steel plates were cut, while the maiden voyage went on sale in April 2009, and sold out in 29 minutes!
-On 2 July 2009 a special ceremony was held to mark the laying of the keel and in the ensuing 6 months the ship grew in size until she was ready for float out.
+On 18 September, 2008 the first steel plates for the Queen Elizabeth were cut.
+The maiden voyage went on sale in April 2009 and sold out in 29 minutes!
+On 2 July 2009 a special ceremony was held to mark the keel laying.
+Over the next few months the ship grew in size until she was ready for float out.

-During September 2010 Queen Elizabeth underwent a series of sea trials which were successfully completed.
+During September 2010 Queen Elizabeth underwent her sea trials, which were successfully completed.
 The ship visited the dry dock for final inspections and mechanical reviews at the completion of her trails.

 She was named by HM.
-The Queen in Southampton while alongside the new Ocean Terminal on Monday 11 October 2010.
-She was further given the historic callsign of GBTT, previously held by Queen Elizabeth 2 (1967-2008) and Queen Mary (1936 – 1967).
-The ship set sail for her Maiden Voyage on Tuesday 12 October 2010 which had sold out in 29 minutes after going on sale!
+The Queen in Southampton Monday 11 October 2010, while alongside the new Ocean Terminal.
+She was originally given the historic callsign of GBTT, previously held by Queen Elizabeth 2 (1967-2008) and Queen Mary (1936 – 1967), but this was later changed when the ship was re-registered in Bermuda.

-In March 2011 the new Queen Elizabeth briefly shared a berth with her predecessor, QE2, in Dubai.
+In March 2011 Queen Elizabeth briefly shared a berth with her predecessor, QE2, in Dubai.
 So high was the public interest in this event, that Cunard chartered a special helicopter flight to capture photographs of the historic moment.

 On 24 October 2011 the ship was re-registered in Hamilton, Bermuda.
-She has the unique title of being the first Cunard Queen to be registered outside of the United Kingdom.
+As the first ship in the fleet to be re-registered, she became the first Cunard Queen to be registered outside of the United Kingdom.
 At the same time, the ship’s historic British call sign of GBTT was changed to ZCEF2, marking the end of the use of a call sign that has been a Cunard trademark since Queen Mary first used it in 1967.